WHEREAS libraries are an important service in rural communities and play a key role in community development; and

 The Government of Alberta response indicates that funding for library operating grants has remained steady at $30 million in budget 2019, as has other related funding.
 Funding also remained stable in budget 2020.
 While this stability is appreciated, the response does not address any of the requests within resolution 12-19F, including a public review of the Libraries Act and Libraries Regulation, a greater focus on population density related to professional librarian hiring requirements, and updating of population lists to determine proper funding is provided to rural library boards.

 In June 2021, Alberta Municipal Affairs introduced a plan for a targeted red tape reduction-focused review of the Libraries Act, with a focus in four specific areas, including the current requirement that library boards serving a population above 10,000 hire at least one professional librarian.
-The specific consultation on this issue is expected to take place in fall 2021.
+Consultation on this issue took place in late 2021, and changes to the Act have not yet been announced.

 RMA assigns this resolution a status of Intent Not Met and will revisit this resolution based on the outcome of the Libraries Act review.